 With everything that you know, purchasing headphones should be an even more informed decision-making process.
 Chances are that you know what it’s like to be on a noisy subway car, and if you’re like me, you crank the volume to drown out your surroundings.
 When we do this, though, we’re not lessening the surrounding noise.
 We’re putting our stereocilia at risk of permanent damage.

-Well, it’s actually a phenomenon that we discuss a lot in various reviews and it’s called “auditory masking.”
-This is when one sound effects how you perceive another.
+Well, it’s actually a phenomenon that we discuss a lot in various reviews and it’s called auditory masking.
+This is when one sound affects how you perceive another.
 With the subway example, the loud, low-frequency hum of the subway masks the higher, quieter sounds of your MP3 player.

 You may be wondering, “Why does this happen?”
 We could get completely in the weeds regarding psychoacoustics, but all that you really need to know is that our brains—just like our internet service providers (ISPs)—have limited bandwidth.
 We can only process so much auditory information before our brains filter out tertiary sounds.
 See, our brains evolved to hear a lions roar or a child’s scream, not the nuances of your favorite Yo-Yo Ma composition.

-If you’re looking to protect your hearing, active noise-cancelling (ANC) headphones are the way to go.
+If you’re looking to protect your hearing, active noise cancelling (ANC) headphones are the way to go.
 High-end models are typically adept at both passively and actively cancelling noise, which means that you don’t have to reach for the volume dial nearly as often.
-Our pick for the best active noise-cancelling headphones are the Sony WH-1000X M2.
+Our pick for the best active noise-cancelling headphones are the Sony WH-1000X M3.